emscripten-core/emscripten/site/source/docs/api_reference/fetch.rst

 Byte Range Downloads
 --------------------

+Large files can also be managed in smaller chunks by performing Byte Range downloads on them.
+This initiates an XHR or IndexedDB transfer that only fetches the desired subrange of the whole file.
+This is useful for example when a large package file contains multiple smaller ones at certain seek offsets, which can be dealt with separately.

 TODO: Example about how to perform HTTP Byte Range Requests to obtain parts of files.

 TODO To Document
 ===============

-TODO for the following tasks/examples:
+Emscripten_fetch() supports the following operations as well, that need documenting:

  - Emscripten_fetch can be used to upload files to remote servers via HTTP PUT
  - Emscripten_fetch_attr_t allows setting custom HTTP request headers (e.g. for cache control)
- - Document HTTP simple auth
+ - Document HTTP simple auth fields in Emscripten_fetch_attr_t.
- - Document how to populate to a certain filesystem path location in IndexedB, and fopen() afterwards
+ - Document how to populate to a certain filesystem path location in IndexedB, and e.g. fopen() it via ASMFS afterwards.
- - Document overriddenMimeType
+ - Document overriddenMimeType attribute in Emscripten_fetch_attr_t.
- - Reference documentation of the individual fields
+ - Reference documentation of the individual fields in Emscripten_fetch_attr_t, Emscripten_fetch_t and #defines.
- - Example about loading only from IndexedDB without XHRing
+ - Example about loading only from IndexedDB without XHRing.
- - Example about overriding an existing file in IndexedDB with a new XHR
+ - Example about overriding an existing file in IndexedDB with a new XHR.
- - Example how to preload a whole filesystem
+ - Example how to preload a whole filesystem to IndexedDB for easy replacement of --preload-file.
- - Example how to persist content as gzipped to IndexedDB and decompress on load
+ - Example how to persist content as gzipped to IndexedDB and decompress on load.
+ - Example how to abort and resume partial transfers to IndexedDB.